Walking with the Squamish

 Along with teaching from members of the Squamish nation — including the famed Canoe Family — Camp Suzuki at Chá7elkwnech: Walking with the Squamish will feature seminars from David Suzuki Foundation staff and other skilled educators.

 You can now attend professional development camps led by members of the Squamish Nation.
-On April 24-25 we are offering our first professional development session for post-secondary educators and faculty.
+On April 10-11 we are offering our second professional development session for post-secondary educators and faculty.

-We also host a fall session for primary and secondary educators looking to incorporate Squamish teachings and methods to fulfil provincial curriculum.
+We also host a fall session for primary and secondary educators looking to incorporate Squamish teachings and methods to fulfil provincial curriculum in October (date TBD).

 If you would like to learn more about the camps and retreats please contact camp@davidsuzuki.org.